Lasting Power of Attorney (LPA)

 Who should make a Lasting Power of Attorney ?

-- Any senior citizen who feels that in the long or short term, they may need help with managing their financial affairs
+- Any senior citizen who feels that in the long or short term, they may need help with managing their financial or health affairs

 - Any person who has to spend a long period working or living abroad